Trending

 Charles Dickens wrote his classic novella, “A Christmas Carol,” in six weeks, publishing it on Dec.
 19, 1843.
 The well-received work has been a staple in film and television, beginning with “Scrooge; or Marley’s Ghost” which debuted as a silent screen movie in 1901.

 There have been many adaptations since, adjusting to each new generation.
-Case in point: “A Christmas Karen,” released in 2022.
+Case in point: “A Christmas Karen,” released in 2022, or the retelling of the classic story by Ryan Reynolds and Will Ferrell, “Spirited.”

 According to IMDb.com, there are more than 100 versions of “A Christmas Carol.”